 The eyecup, once a common item found in most family medicine cabinets, was an early means of treating an injured or infected eye.
 The process was simple: fill the oval cup with a medicated solution, tip and hold the cup firmly over the open eye for a moment or two, and then drain the cup.
 With the advent of eye droppers and plastic drop bottles, however, the eyecup became obsolete.

 My brother, Bill, began his eyecup collection in 1973, at the age of 30.
-He currently lives in Hubbards, N.S., and I live in Wirral, N.B.
+He currently lives in Hubbards, Nova Scotia, and I live in Wirral, New Brunswick.
 As a result, whenever I found items he could add to his collection, I would send them over to him by mail.
 That is how my personal interest in eyecups began, and I soon began collecting them, too, which quickly evolved into a friendly competition between Bill and me.